Singing for health videos (recorded during the global Covid pandemic, 2020-22)

 Singing for Health Video sessions

-March 2020: Dear friends, as all singing groups in the UK will be on pause just now, I am recording short singing sessions with voice exercises for my health-specific groups.
-Whilst they’re aimed at my groups specifically, these videos are freely available for anyone to watch, so if you know someone who might benefit from watching them and joining in, please do share.
-I will put a new session up for both groups every tuesday.
-Any lyric sheets can be found below.
+During much of 2020-2021 singing groups in the UK were unable to meet in person.
+During this time I recorded short singing sessions with learn and sing along songs and voice exercises for my health-focused groups.
+Whilst they were aimed at my groups specifically, these videos remain freely available for anyone to watch, so if you know someone who might benefit from watching them and joining in, please do share.
+There are nearly 200 videos all in all, lasting between 30-50 mins.

-You can find the Let’s Sing (dementia focused) playlist on youtube here.
+You can find the whole Let’s Sing (dementia focused) playlist on youtube here.

-Here are two sample videos from the last year and a half (all 85 of these videos are available on the links above):
+Here are a few sample videos from the last year and a half (all 193 videos are available to watch via the links above):

 Lyric Sheets